sk-108/sr-bazaar/README.md

 - **Payments**: PayPal
 - **Deployment**: AWS (AWS EC2, RDS, S3, Route 53 )

+## 🧪 Test Credentials

+> **Note**: This is a test account.
+Please change the password after first login if using in production.

 ## 🚀 Getting Started

 ### Clone the Repo